floramaevillarin/ANN_Breast_Cancer/README.md

 ## Overview

 This project uses an Artificial Neural Network (ANN) to predict breast cancer outcomes.
-We use the Breast Cancer Wisconsin (Diagnostic) dataset to determine if a tumor is malignant or benign based on its features.
+We use the Breast Cancer dataset to determine if a tumor is malignant or benign based on its features.

 ## Project Structure